1965 in the Vietnam War: May

 Ho Chi Minh met with Chinese leader Mao Zedong in China.
 Ho said that North Vietnam would "take the main burden of the war by themselves" but requested additional Chinese economic and military support.
 Mao agreed and they set the ground rules for Chinese assistance: North Vietnamese would fight the war with Chinese logistical help, but the Chinese would not intervene militarily unless the United States invaded North Vietnam.
 Chinese assistance to North Vietnam took three forms: engineers and laborers to build and maintain defense works, airfields and roads, anti-aircraft personnel to defend North Vietnam from air attacks, and military equipment.
 The total number of Chinese stationed in North Vietnam and dedicated to these tasks was about 160,000 with the first tranche arriving in May 1965.

 Twenty-eight USAF airmen and eight RVNAF were killed in an accidental explosion at Bien Hoa Air Base.
 Thirteen airplanes were destroyed and 25 damaged.

+Following reports on the location of two VC companies in Darlac, 350 Strikers and two Regional Forces platoons made night march from Camp Buon Ea Yang to surprise the VC at dawn on the sixteenth.
+VC losses were 39 killed, 13 captured and 16 weapons captured.
+One Striker died in the raid.